VirtusLab/community-build3/README.md

 * Use a version of the compiler which is already published (e.g. `3.0.0`) - this will skip the local build

-If you want to run some jenkins job again (possibly with some parameters modified) go to the last build and run `Rebuild` instead of running `Build with parameters` from the projects' page to preserve the parameters from the previous run.

 ### Building a project locally

 Assuming you have the maven repo running in k8s, you can try to build a locally cloned project using the already published dependencies.